e-t-u/rekill/README.md

 - making `--verbose` messages more orderly and add `--quiet`
 - downgrade requirement of rust to stable
 - program should catch ctrl-c and kill the server process gracefully

+## BUGS

+- ctrl-c causes usually a panic because the threads die in the wrong order